moredip/Frank/README.md

 $ gem install frank-cucumber
 ```

-Now you need to setup your project to use Frank, before you do this consider using a `.frankrc` configuration file (documented below) to customize your setup.
-You don't need a configuration file though, the command to run inside the root directory of your project is:
+Now you need to setup your project to use Frank, but before you do this consider using [a `.frankrc` configuration file](#configuration-via-frankrc) to customize your setup - especially if you need to work with Xcode workspaces.
+You don't need a configuration file though, and the command to run inside the root directory of your project is:

 ```bash
 $ frank setup